About the CSE Institute

 What is Computational Science?

-Computational Science (or Scientific Computing) involves interpretation of computational results
+While Scientific Computing focuses on obtaining solutions, Computational Science involves interpretation of computational results

 to advance understanding in science and engineering, Thus, Computational Science is an interdisciplinary approach that involves the